-- If you can't watch the service at the 'normal' time, the recorded video and weekly bulletin will be available on our Sermons Page
+- If you can't watch the service at the 'normal' time, all worship service archives and weekly bulletin will be available on our Services Page.

 - Visit our Facebook Page often for updates, information, and positive reinforcement.

 - If you would like to receive the weekly Joys & Concerns email, please contact Andrea (673-3231 ext 10).